Cadence-GitHub/Stouffville-By-laws-AI/database/README.md

 - Original document links
 - Formatted content with proper spacing and structure
 - Dark mode support for better readability

+The autocomplete feature uses the questions collection in ChromaDB to provide intelligent suggestions as users type, improving the user experience and helping users discover relevant questions they might want to ask.

 This approach improves response quality and provides users with the most relevant and up-to-date information about Stouffville's by-laws.